alexadler9/agent-playground/README.md

 Kotlin/JVM CLI playground for experimenting with AI agent architecture

-The project started as a context-management playground and now includes a stateful agent with explicit memory layers
+The project started as a context-management playground and now includes a stateful agent with explicit memory layers and markdown-based personalization

 ## Modes